Separatory funnel: Emulsions

 One of the drawbacks of using a separating funnel is emulsions can form easily, and can take a long time to separate once formed.
 They are often formed while liquids are being mixed in the separating funnel.
 This can occur when small droplets are suspended in an aqueous solution.
 If an emulsion is formed, one technique used to separate the liquids is to slowly swirl the solution in the separating funnel.
 If the emulsion is not separated by this process, a small amount of saturated saline solution is added ("salting out").

 Research is being done on alternative, more efficient techniques, mostly utilizing stir bars (stirrer bars) to decrease or even eliminate the chance of emulsification, thus decreasing the amount of waiting time.

 Safety concerns

-The largest risk when using a separating funnel is that of pressure build-up.
+The largest risk when using a separating funnel is that of pressure build-up inside it.
 Pressure accumulates during mixing if a gas evolving reaction or physical change occurs.
 This problem can be easily handled by simply opening the stopper at the top of the funnel routinely while mixing.
-More standard procedure is to invert the separating funnel upside down, and open the stopcock to release the pressure, a step done repeatedly known as 'venting'.
-This should be done with the tip of the funnel pointed away from the body.
+More standard procedure is to turn the separating funnel upside down and open the stopcock to release the pressure as often as needed, a step known as 'venting'.
+The tip of the funnel should be pointed away from the body during venting.